COCOMO: History

 References to this model typically call it COCOMO 81.
 In 1995 COCOMO II was developed and finally published in 2000 in the book Software Cost Estimation with COCOMO II.
 COCOMO II is the successor of COCOMO 81 and is claimed to be better suited for estimating modern software development projects; providing support for more recent software development processes and was tuned using a larger database of 161 projects.
 The need for the new model came as software development technology moved from mainframe and overnight batch processing to desktop development, code reusability, and the use of off-the-shelf software components.

 COCOMO consists of a hierarchy of three increasingly detailed and accurate forms.
 The first level, Basic COCOMO is good for quick, early, rough order of magnitude estimates of software costs, but its accuracy is limited due to its lack of factors to account for difference in project attributes (Cost Drivers).
 Intermediate COCOMO takes these Cost Drivers into account and Detailed COCOMO additionally accounts for the influence of individual project phases.

 Last one is Complete COCOMO model which addresses the shortcomings of both basic & intermediate.

+Tools

+An online COCOMO II tool implementation of the model is available for software cost estimation.
+It is developed by Ray Madachy, a co-author of COCOMO II, and conforms to the book definition for the post-architecture model.
+An example estimate from the tool is shown below.